 Find Out How Much RAM Chrome Is Using

-There are two easy ways you can figure out how much RAM Chrome is using.
+There are two methods for figuring out how much RAM Chrome is using.
 You can find out Chrome’s overall use in the Windows Task Manager.
 (Some useful Windows Task Manager tricks you should know!)

 With the help of a few extensions and settings, you can also ensure that Chrome uses less memory without having to open up the task manager and kill sites.